Last Wednesday, Instagram introduced Reels, the app’s latest effort to rival TikTok by blatantly ripping it off.

-TikTok has grown at a rapid pace since its inception in 2016.
-Its Apple App Store ratings count has skyrocketed over 200%.
-Meanwhile, the relative change of Instagram’s ratings count is currently at -5%.
+TikTok has grown into a social media monster since its inception in 2016.
+Its App Store ratings count has skyrocketed over 200% over the last year.
+Meanwhile, the relative growth of Instagram’s ratings count has slowed by 5%.

 TikTok has captured Gen Z in the same way that Instagram captured millennials in 2010.
 But will Reels draw younger users away from their favorite app?
 What will it take for TikTok loyalists to switch platforms?
 I tested and browsed through Instagram's Reels to get a better idea.

 Who's making Reels?